wp-plugins/jquery-colorbox/readme.txt

 I'll include new FAQs in every new version.
 Promise.

 == Changelog ==
+= 2.0.1 (2010-02-11) =
+* BUGFIX: slideshow does not start automatically any more if the setting is not checked on the settings page.

 = 2.0 (2010-02-11) =
 * NEW: Decided to move from 1.3.3 to 2.0 because I implemented many new features.
 * BUGFIX: fixed relative paths for theme1 and theme4 by adding the CSS for the Internet Explorer workaround directly into the page.
 Thx to <a href="http://www.deepport.net/">Andrew Radke</a> for the suggestion!